Nicholas D'Agostino (soccer)

-Nicholas D'Agostino (born 25 February 1998) is an Australian professional soccer player who plays as a striker for Viking FK.
+Nicholas D'Agostino (born 25 February 1998) is an Australian professional soccer player who plays as a striker for Viking FK and the Australia national team.

 Early life

 D'Agostino was born on the Gold Coast into a family of Italian and Maltese descent.
 He began playing junior football for the Musgrave Mustangs at the Under 7s level before switching to play for Runaway Bay in the local Gold Coast Football competitions.
 D'Agostino attended The Southport School throughout his upbringing.

 Club career

 Brisbane Roar

 D'Agostino signed a two-year contract with Brisbane Roar on 5 August 2016.

 Perth Glory

 In June 2019, following new coach Robbie Fowler's changes in squads, D'Agostino left Brisbane Roar and joined Perth Glory.

 On 7 August 2019, D’Agostino made his competitive debut for Perth Glory, in a FFA Cup fixture against Western Sydney Wanderers.

 Melbourne Victory

 D'Agostino joined Melbourne Victory in August 2021.
 He signed a three-year contract, reuniting him with his former manager Tony Popovic.